NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Enclosure: Slab**

-The type of slab.
-Applies to slab-on-grade and basement/crawlspace foundations.
+The type and insulation level of the slab.
+Applies to slab-on-grade as well as basement/crawlspace foundations.
 Under Slab insulation is placed horizontally from the edge of the slab inward.
 Perimeter insulation is placed vertically from the top of the slab downward.
 Whole Slab insulation is placed horizontally below the entire slab area.

 - **Name:** ``enclosure_slab``
 - **Type:** ``Choice``